fitteia/Scientific-Reports/README.md

 Choose->Upload->Return to the working folder.

-Select fitter->Expert mode by clicking on the respective link.
+Select fitter->Master mode by clicking on the respective link.

 Select one of the files starting with IT, DE, CA, IR, CH, JP, IL, AT, KR, IS, NZ and click Recover.